SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

     1a1221788  sandbox      cattle         active  2018-03-12T21:25:22Z
     nersc$

-Specify the environment to be used using the RANCHER_ENVIRONMENT variable.
-In this example, I have two services running in the sandbox environment.

-    nersc$ export RANCHER_ENVIRONMENT=sandbox
+### Security Audit

+All applications sent to Spin are automatically audited at the API to ensure that they follow our security requirements, which are outlined in the Spin Implementation Guide.
+The Rancher CLI will print an error if an application breaks one of the security requirements.

+## Working with different environments

+A Spin **Environment** is a set of servers which run the Spin containers.
+Each environment is isolated and seperate from the other environments.
+Spin has two main environments for NERSC users:

+* 'dev-cattle' is for use with applications which are under development
+* 'prod-cattle' is used for production services.

+A third environment named 'sandbox' will be used exclusively if you are taking the SpinUp sessions.

+!!!Info
+    The name 'cattle' refers to the container 'Orchestrator' which we use to manage containers and is part of Rancher.
+Rancher names many of their components with 'Ranch'-themed names, such as 'Longhorn' or 'Wagyu'.
+To read more information on Rancher, please read the Spin Getting Started Guide overview.

+During normal development, you will first deploy your application to the development environments, and will copy it to production when ready. **Currently, ISG must approve all applications before they run in the production environment**.

+Most Rancher commands only operate on stacks & services within one environment, and will need to be told which environment to use.
+If you simply run a command now, Rancher will ask you to select the environment for most commands.
+This can be a hassle:

     nersc$ rancher ps
-    ID      TYPE     NAME                IMAGE  STATE       SCALE  SYSTEM  ENDPOINTS  DETAIL 1s3712  service  elvis-webapp/web  httpd  healthy     1/1    false 1s3713  service  elvis-webapp/db   mysql  healthy     1/1    false nersc$

-If this environment variable is not set, Rancher will ask you to select the environment for most commands:

-    nersc$ rancher ps
     Environments:
     [1] prod-cattle(1a736936)
     [2] dev-cattle(1a5)
     [3] sandbox(1a1221788)
-    Select: 3
+    Select: 2
+    ID      TYPE     NAME                IMAGE  STATE       SCALE  SYSTEM  ENDPOINTS  DETAIL 1s3712  service  elvis-webapp/web  httpd  healthy     1/1    false 1s3713  service  elvis-webapp/db   mysql  healthy     1/1    false nersc$

+To simplify your workflow, use the **RANCHER_ENVIRONMENT** variable to specify the environment to be used.
+The following example shows that I have two services running in the dev-cattle environment.

+    nersc$ export RANCHER_ENVIRONMENT=dev-cattle
+    nersc$ rancher ps
     ID      TYPE     NAME                IMAGE  STATE       SCALE  SYSTEM  ENDPOINTS  DETAIL 1s3712  service  elvis-webapp/web  httpd  healthy     1/1    false 1s3713  service  elvis-webapp/db   mysql  healthy     1/1    false